sitiny/mr-to-pct/README.md

 ### Instructions

-The software works best for input T1-weighted MR images with the following specifications:
-1) maximum matrix size: 256 x 256 x 256
-2) voxel size: 1mm isotropic
-3) bias-corrected (e.g. using N4BiasFieldCorrection in ANTs or similar: see https://github.com/ANTsX/ANTs)
-4) noise outside the head masked out

 Clone or download python notebook and trained weights.
-In cell #6, change the path to your input MR and output pCT images, and the trained weights:
+In cell #6, change the path to point to your input MR image, output pCT image, and the trained network weights:
 ```
 # set input and output data
 input_mr_file = '/home/Researcher/Analysis/mr-to-pct_tests/sub-test01_t1w.nii'